Homaoa/Regression-for-a-Bike-Sharing-Data-Set/README.md

 In the Exploratory Data Analysis (EDA) part, I used histograms, bar charts, box charts and scatter plots to investigate the variables and their relation through visualization.
 I have also used statistical methods such as correlation and ANOVA to check the relation between the target variable (TotalBikes) and other variables.

-Model building , Evakuation and Tuning :
+Model building , Evaluation and Tuning :

 First, I transformed the categorical variables into dummy variables.
 I then split the data into train and tests sets with a test size of 20%.

 I tried five different models and evaluated them using R2 score.
 I chose R2 because it is relatively easy to interpret.

-I tried these four different models:
+I tried these five different Machine Learning models:

                 Multiple Linear Regression ,  Polynomial , Decision Tree,  Random Forest , SVR